casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 ## Querying an Account

 To find your account details, start by querying global state using the account hash.
-The response will contain the entity account identifier, which is needed to query more details about the account.
+The response will contain the entity account identifier, needed to query more details about the account.
 You will need the following information:

 * The **node address**, representing an IP address of a peer on the network.